Biden, Brazil's Lula to launch initiative focused on workers' rights

 Top issues to be addressed include child labor, the impact on workers of the clean energy and digital economic transitions, the gig economy, and workplace discrimination against women, LGBTQ+ people and racial and ethnic minorities, a second official said.

-Both leaders plan to raise the issues with the Group of 20 major economies, which Brazil will head in 2024, and global climate events, they said.
+The two leaders plan to raise the issues at multilateral forums such as the Group of 20 major economies, which Brazil will head next year, and global climate events COP 28 and COP 30, the Brazilian government said in a statement.

-The announcement coincides with a strike by 12,700 United Auto Workers members against Ford F.N, General Motors GM.N and Chrysler parent Stellantis STLAM.MI to press their demands for better pay and benefits.
+The initiative aims "to engage private-sector partners in innovative approaches to create decent jobs in key production chains, combat discrimination in the workplace and promote diversity," the statement said.

 It marks the United States trying to strengthen ties with Brazil, which has sought to maintain close ties to China, its main trading partner, even as tensions have increased sharply between Beijing and Washington.